First steps with Cookies in JavaScript

 }

-We specify the number of days we want our Cookie to last (with the exdays variable) and calculate the time from the current time d.getTime(), then it remains to specify the appropriate format:
+We specify the number of days we want our Cookie to last (with the `exdays` variable) and calculate the time from the current time `d.getTime()`, then all that remains is to specify the appropriate format:

 var expires = "expires="+d.toUTCString();

-So far we have seen how to create, access and specify the lifetime of the Cookies, it remains to indicate how we can delete and modify the existing ones.
+So far we have seen how to create, access, and specify the lifespan of Cookies; we need to indicate how we can delete and modify existing ones.

 Deleting Cookies.

-In the previous section we indicated how to define a lifetime for Cookies; we can use a date before the current one to delete Cookies that are no longer useful to us:
+In the previous section, we indicated how to define a lifespan for Cookies; we can use a date before the current one to delete Cookies that are no longer useful to us:

 Modifying Cookies.

-Cookies are modified as they are created; that is to say:
+Cookies are modified exactly as they are created; that is:

 document.cookie="nombre=andres";